Vexvain/Discord-Collection/Collection/DCEImporter/README.md

 node index.js <webhookLink> <messages>
 ```

-- webhookLink - The webhook link to use.
+- webhookLink - the webhook link to use.
-- message - The file that contains messages exported using "DiscordChatExporter"(JSON).
+- message - the file that contains messages exported using "DiscordChatExporter"(JSON)